As the Love Continues: Music

 The album contains eleven tracks, which consists of mostly instrumental music.
 Only one track, "Ritchie Sacramento" contains clean vocals, sung by Braithwaite and referencing lost friends including David Berman of Silver Jews and Scott Hutchison of Frightened Rabbit.
 The songs "Here We, Here We, Here We Go Forever" and "Fuck Off Money" contain vocoder effects by Braithwaite and Barry Burns respectively.
 "Pat Stains" features saxophone from Colin Stetson, which according to Stereogum "sometimes sounds like needling, off-kilter ghost chatter, and sometimes it sounds like a full orchestra at work".

 Typically for the band, the song titles are obtuse, although Braithwaite did share some of the meanings behind them.
 He said that "Ceiling Granny" was a reference to a scene from The Exorcist III, while "Pat Stains" was a dig at Burns' unsuccessful attempt to remember the name of Foo Fighters guitarist Pat Smear.
 "To the Bin My Friend, Tonight We Vacate Earth" is named after, and begins with, the phrase spoken in his sleep by Benjamin John Power of the bands Fuck Buttons and Blanck Mass, which was recorded and sent to the band.
+"Ritchie Sacramento" was named after a friend's mispronunciation of Japanese composer Ryuichi Sakamoto.

 Reception

-Reviews of the album have been overwhelmingly positive.
+As the Love Continues received universal acclaim from music critics.
 AllMusic described it as "another peak in their long and influential career" whilst Popmatters wrote that the album "testifies that Mogwai are still a truly great band".
 Record Collector suggested that "Mogwai have resurfaced with their most evolved album in a decade, tethering their formative instincts to forward-thinking ambitions with an instinctive feel for our choppy times", and John Robb, writing for Louder than War, highlighted what he says are "subtle moods, textures and shifts in sound that Mogwai have become the magicians of – a music that creates a film that runs in your head".